Agnishom/lattice-mtl/README.md

 # lattice-mtl
 A Verified Online Monitor for Metric Temporal Logic with Quantitative Semantics

+## Usage as a library

+To use this as a library, see the instructions in `extracted/README.md`

 ## Extraction

 The Extracted Code can be found in `extracted/LatticeMtl.ml` with some examples of usage in `extracted/Examples.ml`.
 To re-run the extraction (and verification) process: